 - Serve warm: The sandwich will press down flat and have a nice toast to it, the Swiss cheese on both sides melting act like a glue, so be sure it’s melted enough.

 Oregon Pinot Noir is great for Cuban Sandwich, or you can enjoy a Carneros (California) version.
 You’ll find more richness and power to the fruit.
 You want something that won’t overpower the subtle smokiness and juiciness from the pulled pork mingled with the melted Swiss cheese and salty deli ham, but you do want something with enough fruit and good acidity to stand up to the various flavors from the sandwich.

 The natural acidity of most Oregon Pinot Noir will be a fine match to the mustard and the pickles.
 Steer clear of the more earthy Pinots from the Burgundy region for this dish.
 Stick to the fruity New World style.

+White?
+Incidentally I also tasted these sandwiches with a most unlikely pairing, a Gewürztraminer.
 Or for a casual afternoon pairing try a dry rosé.
 I’m a huge fan of rosé and pork.
-The berry fruit and acidity will be a great match for these sammies.
+The berry fruit and acidity will be a great match for these Cuban Sandwiches.

 If you like this recipe we’d truly appreciate it if you would give this recipe a star review!
 And if you share any of your pics on Instagram use the hashtag #vindulge.
 We LOVE to see it when you cook our recipes.